codygunton/NBA-Shooter-Profiler/eda-and-cleaning.md

 ## How many games did each team play?

-The GAME_ID is formatted in one of two ways, depending ont the value of LOCATION:
+The GAME_ID is formatted in one of two ways, depending on the value of LOCATION:

 -   AWAY @ HOME if the game was a home game for the player (i.e., LOCATION=H)
 -   HOME vs. AWAY if the game was an away game for the player (i.e., LOCATION=A)